Reading: Applied Part 1. Recovering Specifications from Legacy

 open_questions: []

-If an item remains contentious, do not mask it as an approved contract.
-Set uncertainty: medium or uncertainty: high, indicate the reason for doubt, and add a verification plan:
+If an item remains disputed, do not disguise it as an approved contract.
+Set uncertainty: medium or uncertainty: high, indicate the reason for the doubt, and add a verification plan:

 • compare with a neighboring cluster;

-Such a provenance registry is especially important for the future Project Constitution.
-Only rules with clear provenance, scope of applicability, and review mechanism should transfer into it.
+Such a provenance registry is especially important for the project's future Constitution.
+Only rules with a clear origin, scope, and revision mechanism should transfer into it.

 Examples and Application

-The educational excerpt of 4 lines in the "Minimal Educational Scenario" is already a filtered normalization result.
+The 4-line training excerpt in "Minimum Learning Scenario" is already the filtered result of normalization.
 The original set contains:

 • 9 hours of observations;